cgruver/cgruver/_pages/tutorials/tekton-overview.md

 In this tutorial, I am going to summarize a lot of information, and then focus on running code examples.

 The intent is to get you up and running quickly with more than just a "Hello World".
-I'm going to walk you through all of the pieces of the Tekton ecosystem that you will need to build a full CI/CD pipeline for you code.
+I'm going to walk you through all of the pieces of the Tekton ecosystem that you will need to build a full CI/CD pipeline for your code.

 You can find a lot of great information about OpenShift Pipelines here: